What Are Your Cravings Trying to Tell You?

 Patterns Associated with Pungent Cravings: qi stagnation, yang deficiency, dampness & phlegm

-Have an insatiable sweet tooth?
-This desire for sweet foods may signal an imbalance in the Spleen and Stomach, organs linked to the Earth element in TCM, which are associated with nourishment and stability, but also worry and overthinking.
+If you have an insatiable sweet tooth, this may signal an imbalance in the Spleen and Stomach, organs linked to the Earth element in TCM, which are associated with nourishment and stability, but also worry and overthinking.
 In Eastern medicine, the Spleen is responsible for transforming food into energy and is closely tied to digestion.
 Sweet cravings can sometimes point to an underlying energy depletion, or a need for comfort and emotional grounding.

-When the body feels depleted or in need of nourishment, due to things like stress and overwork, worry and ruminating thoughts, or insufficient nutrition, it may crave a quick hit of energy through sweets, to support qi or blood deficiencies.
+When the body feels depleted or in need of nourishment, due to things like stress and overwork, worry and ruminating thoughts, or insufficient nutrition, it may crave a quick hit of energy and support through sweets, to address underlying qi or blood deficiencies.
 The glucose derived from these foods (including from carbohydrates) is a source of energy for cells in the human body.
-However, "sugar rush" energy from poor sources, like refined sugars, can further imbalance the body, and when overconsumed, lead to dampness and stagnation.
+However, "sugar rush" energy from poor sources, like refined sugars, can further imbalance the body, and when over-consumed, lead to dampness and stagnation patterns.

 Opting for naturally sweet foods like sweet potatoes, carrots, and whole grains can help restore balance without the negative effects of refined sugars, providing steady energy, stabilizing blood sugar levels, and supporting emotional equilibrium.